ivanvoitalov/tail-estimation/README.md

   --hsteps              Parameter to select number of bandwidth steps for
                         kernel-type estimator, (default = 200).

-  --noise               Switch on/off uniform noise in range [-5*10^(-p),
+  --noise               Switch on/off uniform noise in range [0, 10^p] that is
-                        5*10^(-p)] that is added to each data point.
-Used for integer-valued sequences with p = 1 (default = 1).
+                        added to each data point.
+Used for integer-valued sequences with p = 0 (default = 1).

   --pnoise              Uniform noise parameter corresponding to the rounding
                         error of the data sequence.
-For integer values it equals to 1. (default = 1).
+For integer values it equals to 0. (default = 0).

   --bootstrap           Flag to switch on/off double-bootstrap algorithm for
                         defining optimal order statistic of Hill, moments and kernel-type estimators. (default = 1)

   --tbootstrap          Fraction of bootstrap samples in the 2nd bootstrap
-                        defined as n^tbootstrap, i.e., for n^0.5 a sqrt(n) is
+                        defined as n*tbootstrap, i.e., for n*0.5 a n/2 is the
-                        the size of a single bootstrap sample (default = 0.5).
+                        size of a single bootstrap sample (default = 0.5).

   --rbootstrap          Number of bootstrap resamplings used in double-
                         bootstrap.
 Note that each sample results are stored in an array, so be careful about the memory (default = 500).

-  --epsstop             Upper bound for order statistic to consider for
+  --amseborder          Upper bound for order statistic to consider for
-                        double-bootstrap AMSE minimizer defined as max_k = epsstop*n, so that for epsstop = 0.5 only first half order statistics of the bootstrap samples will be considered in AMSE minimization procedure.
-Use it with diagnostic AMSE plots if estimators' results don't agree with each other (default = 0.9).
+                        double-bootstrap AMSE minimizer.
+Entries that are
+                        smaller or equal to the border value are ignored during AMSE minimization (default = 1).

   --theta1              Lower bound of plotting range, defined as k_min =
                         ceil(n^theta1), (default = 0.01).
 Overwritten if plots